nigelhorne/gedcom/README.md

 Copyright 2015-2025 Nigel Horne.

-This program is released under the following licence: GPL for personal use on a single computer.
+This program is released under the GPL2 licence.
-All other users (including Commercial, Charity, Educational, Government) must apply in writing for a licence for use from Nigel Horne at `<njh at nigelhorne.com>`.

 ## Support